 Health Professions Advisory Committee (HPAC)

 Interviews for the Committee Recommendation Letter for Optometry School applicants are held by the Health Professions Advisory Committee (HPAC) each Spring.
-Students must be of junior (early decision) or senior (regular decision) standing and have a minimum cumulative GPA of 3.0.
+Students must be of junior or senior standing and have a minimum cumulative GPA of 3.0.
+Students should plan to request a committee interview in the spring semester prior to application to medical school or the spring semester prior to graduation from SUNY Oneonta.

-The prospective student's Personal Essay, CV (resume), and PreHealth evaluation forms from 3 references must be received via email by the Coordinator of PreHealth Professions by 5:00pm on March 30, 2016 for the student to be eligible for an interview.
+The following documents must be received via email by the Coordinator of PreHealth Professions by 5:00pm on March 30, 2016 for the student to be eligible for an interview:

 Students can apply to any Optometry program in which they meet the minimum requirements.
 The coursework listed above is designed to satisfy SUNY Oneonta's PreOptometry concentrations and requirements for admission at most Optometry graduate schools, but not necessarily all schools.
 Students have the responsibility to check entrance requirements for schools in which they intend to apply.